RdeLange/skill-homey/README.rst

 | |Build Status|   | Linux x86\_64      |
 +------------------+--------------------+

-This skill is for controlling Domoticz with the source voice assistant Mycroft.
+This skill is for controlling Homey with the source voice assistant Mycroft.

 Requirements
 ------------

 -  `Python3`_.
--  `Domoticz`_.
+-  `Homey`_.
 -  `Mycroft`_.

 Configuration
 -------------

-Name your devices in Domoticz like this: "Where What".
-Mycroft will look for the device listed in Domoticz.
+Name your devices in Homey like this: "Where What".
+Mycroft will look for the device listed in Homey.
 However the skill will also look for "What Where" as well.
 Devices can also be referenced by "What" alone but Mycroft will only fall back to that if it can't find the device using "Where What" or "What Where".